jimmoffitt/alert_stream/README.md

-# weather_alert
+# alert_stream
-A collection of tools for alerting on weather events.
+A collection of tools for alerting on weather events, starting with a script designed to trigger a Bluesky post.